lelandrichardson/lelandrichardson.github.io/src/content/compose-from-first-principles/index.md

 This programming model is not entirely new.
 We've had a lot of inspiration from other frameworks such as [React](https://reactjs.org/), [Litho](https://fblitho.com/), [Vue](https://vuejs.org/), [Flutter](https://flutter.dev/), and more, all of which mostly accomplish the same goal, albeit in slightly different ways.

-As one might surmise from the list of frameworks above, one of the more compelling use cases for this type of a system is to build user interfaces (UIs).
+As we might surmise from the list of frameworks above, one of the more compelling use cases for this type of a system is to build user interfaces (UIs).
 UIs are typically tree-like data structures that change over time.
 Moreover, UIs are becoming more and more dynamic and complicated, resulting in demand for a programming model to help tame that complexity.

 Compose's runtime does not target a specific type of tree, and is already being used to target several different tree types: Android Views, ComponentNodes, Vectors, TextSpan, and there will likely be more to come.